shaneskiles/shaneskiles.github.io/videos.md

 title: links
 ---

 A curated collection of YouTube channels covering a diverse range of topics, from software development and technical conferences to inspiring talks and instrumental music.
 These channels offer valuable insights, educational content, and entertainment, providing a rich source of information and ideas.
+This page and its entries were automatically generated using the channel names.

 <a href="https://www.youtube.com/@visualstudio">Visual Studio</a> - The official Microsoft Visual Studio YouTube channel is a key resource for developers, providing tutorials, updates, and tips on using the Visual Studio IDE for .NET and C++ development, covering new features, productivity, and cross-platform capabilities directly from the Visual Studio team.